mashpie/i18n-node/README.md

 // ru --> 21 кошка       ru uses "__one__" when ending on "1"
 ```

 Take a look at [Mozilla](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals) to quickly get an idea of what pluralization has to deal with.
-With `__mf()` you get a very powerfull tool, but you need to handle it correctly.
+With `__mf()` you get a very powerful tool, but you need to handle it correctly.

 But MessageFormat can handle more!
 You get ability to process: